 An employee who is unable to attend work or must be late or leave early for any reason must personally contact the administrator as soon as possible, and in no event less than one and one-half hours prior to the expected report time.
 All absences, whether planned or unplanned, must be recorded on the appropriate forms to ensure accurate payroll reporting.
-You can obtain these forms from the internal website or the operations coordinator.
+You can obtain these forms via Bamboo HR or the Operations and Enrollment Coordinator.
 Excessive tardies will be dealt with on an individual basis.
 Any employee who fails to properly report an absence will be subject to disciplinary action up to and including immediate termination.
 Failure to report to work without personally notifying the administrator for three consecutive days will be considered a voluntary resignation and/or abandonment of one's job.
-Lesson plans must be emailed to the Principal and Operations Coordinator before the start of the school day in which the teacher is absent.
+Lesson plans must be submitted via the appropriate form before the start of the school day in which the teacher is absent.
+The form is located on the internal website.